Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Computing the generating series of newly defined invariants

-which is the \textit{virtual chiral elliptic genus} of Fasola--Monavari--Ricolfi \cite{FMR} motivated by the work of physicists Benini--Bonelli--Poggi--Tanzini \cite{Benini}.
-As the assumption on rank is a bit silly, one should really work equivariantly, and we plan to return to this question as we expect to relate the recent work of Kool--Rennemo \cite{KRdraft} with the work of Fasola--Monavari--Ricolfi \cite{FMR} by dimensional reduction as in \cite{CKM2}, \cite{KRdraft}, where it is considered only the $\hat{A}$-genus.
+which is the \textit{virtual chiral elliptic genus} of Fasola--Monavari--Ricolfi \cite[Def.
+8.1]{FMR} motivated by the work of physicists Benini--Bonelli--Poggi--Tanzini \cite{Benini}.
+The discrepancy in signs in front of $q^k$ compared to \cite{FMR} comes from different conventions for $\Sym^\bullet_{(-)}$, but the end result is the same.

+In the perfect scenario, one should work equivariantly to avoid the simplicity coming from rank 0.
+Such equivariant dimensional reduction was already considered in \cite{CKM2, KRdraft}, where it is only applied to the $\hat{A}$-genus.